Answering your questions about Career Counselling

 Many clients I have worked with feel that something about their work environment, their role, or their engagement with their current profession has noticeably changed but they haven’t had the opportunity to explore whether the “shifts” they are experiencing mean career change is the answer.

 For those who have experienced job loss, the answer is clearer.
-For others, this may be a situation where one or two sessions are needed to clarify the client’s experiences, gauge the client’s motivation for change, and contemplate possible next steps.
+For others, this may be a situation where one or two sessions are needed to clarify the client’s experiences and current questions, gauge the client’s motivation for change, and contemplate possible next steps.

 Career changes do include some very practical steps.
 Some examples:

-- Re-assessing skills, expertise, and the client’s current value.
+• Re-assessing skills, expertise, and your current value.

-Any combination of these steps might be suitable for a client.
-But once again, any change starts with clarifying the client’s current context, motivation, expectations, and aspirations since these invariably influence the creation and execution of a strategy.
+Any combination of these steps might be suitable for you.
+But once again, any change starts with clarifying your current context and identifying your key questions.
+It includes your current motivation, expectations, and aspirations since these invariably influence the creation and execution of any strategy.

 “I am over 60, am I too old for a new career”?

 Increasingly many people are not “retiring” after age 60.
-There are financial considerations along with a desire for new careers and new opportunities to engage and contribute past 60.
+There are financial considerations along with a desire for new careers and new opportunities to engage in and contribute to.

 Are you too old?
 No.